SOA grows up -- and out

 It's still SOA, just all grown up.

-"You don't get high marks anymore for simply writing Web service wrappers around existing applications," says Hamesh Yadav, lead systems architect at Wells Fargo & Co. in San Francisco and co-chairman of The Open Group's service-oriented infrastructure working group.
+"You don't get high marks anymore for simply writing Web service wrappers around existing applications," says Hamesh Yadav, lead systems architect at Wells Fargo & Co. in San Francisco and co-chair of The Open Group's service-oriented infrastructure working group.
 "SOA is more problem-based now."

-While this broader use of SOA does lead to management challenges, including the need for "building in governance so you have a way to register and share services," Yadav says, "the end result is a reduction of complexity" by making things more interoperable.
+While this broader use of SOA does lead to management challenges, including the need for "building in governance so you have a way to register and share services," he says, "the end result is a reduction of complexity" by making things more interoperable.